 What is regenerative?

-The content of this site is regenerative in the context of Carol Sanford’s model of four levels of businesses operating mode.
+The content of this site is focused on regenerative work, which relates to Carol Sanford’s model of four levels of businesses operating mode.
 The first is a scarcity-based self-serving model, and the subsequent models are increasingly more trust-based and pro-social.

 EXTRACTION: Sanford notes that the most common business mindset has been to try to get as much out as they can while putting in as little as necessary.
-This is often a short term strategy of extracting from external resources.
-This is often done without concern for balance, because the so-called invisible hand is depended on to direct resources where they are needed.
+This is often a short term strategy of extracting value from people or external resources.
+This is often done without concern for balance, because the so-called invisible hand is depended on to direct our efforts to an area where they are most profitable, which is presumed to mean where they are most needed.
 Many unintentionally slip into a habit of extracting from relationships such as employees, business partners, and even supportive family members.

 ARREST DISORDER: In Sanford’s model, a step up from that most prevalent operating mode is to arrest disorder, meaning to offer something better, something less extractive and more sustainable, as you overcome specific problems that are seen in other service or product offerings.